ohmysmtp/docs/docs/integrations/smtp.md

 ## List-Unsubscribe

-OhMySMTP supports adding a `List-Unsubscribe` header to emails to allow mail clients to display an Unsubscribe link in the client.
+MailPace supports adding a `List-Unsubscribe` header to emails to allow mail clients to display an Unsubscribe link in the client.
 To include the header, supply the URI and/or mailto details as a header named `X-List-Unsubscribe`

 ```
 X-List-Unsubscribe: <http://www.host.com/list.cgi?cmd=unsub&lst=list>, <mailto:list-request@host.com?subject=unsubscribe>